electron/electron/docs/tutorial/application-distribution.md

 └── index.html
 ```

-Then execute `Electron.app` (`electron` on Linux, `electron.exe` on Windows),
+Then execute `Electron.app` on macOS, `electron` on Linux, or `electron.exe`
-and Electron will start as your app.
-The `electron` directory will then be
+on Windows, and Electron will start as your app.
+The `electron` directory
-your distribution to deliver to users.
+will then be your distribution to deliver to users.

 ### With an app source code archive